How To: Blowout Hair at Home Perfectly, Part 2

 Getting a perfect in home blowout is never easy, even with the right tools.
 But, with lots of practice in combination with the right tools, there could be awesome results.
 Proper hair upkeep is crucial to up keep your hair healthy and less likely to break and dry up when blow drying.
 Well-maintained hair is more likely to handle the heat, and stay strong.

 Three essential tools make blow drying a success: a good snag free paddle brush, a round brush, and a blow dryer with three (hot, warm, cool) heat settings.
-Last week I suggested using Kerastase Resistance Volumactive Mousse as a straightening product, but it depends what your goal is with the blowout.
-I like to get bouncy shiny hair-- I don’t go for the stick -straight look.
+In my first post on this topic, I suggested using Kerastase Resistance Volumactive Mousse as a straightening product, but it depends what your goal is with the blowout.
+I like to get bouncy shiny hair -- I don’t go for the stick-straight look.
 If you want straight, sleek hair you may want to use straightening balm and a flat iron.
 Using the right products is essential to help you get the results you want.

 Lastly, getting a good hair dryer is crucial.
 It’s not necessary to get a super expensive hair dryer because you aren’t doing 20-30 blow dries a day like a professional stylist would.
 I just bought a Turbo Power MegaTurbo 3000 Professional Hair Dryer and I’m very happy with it.
 My hair gets shiny and soft as a result of this lightweight blow dryer made in Italy.
 It has 5 temperatures and 2 speed settings-- more than enough!
 Remember to have the nozzle facing down when blow drying to avoid frizz, and blow dry from top of the hair to bottom.